 P3396L6

-The packet error ratio (PER) shall be less than 10% for a PSDU length of 256 octets with the rate-dependent input levels listed in Table 23-34 (Receiver minimum input level sensitivity).
+The PER shall be less than 10% for a PSDU length of 256 octets with the rate-dependent input levels listed in Table 23-34 (Receiver minimum input level sensitivity).

 P3399L45

-The device shall not issue a PHY-CCA.indication(BUSY, {primary2}), PHY-CCA.indication(BUSY, {secondary2}), PHY-CCA.indication(BUSY, {secondary4}), or PHY-CCA.indication(BUSY, {secondary8}) until the end of the duration indicated by the packet or until all conditions above are no longer satisfied.
+The device shall not issue a PHY-CCA.indication(BUSY, {primary2}), PHY-CCA.indication(BUSY, {secondary2}), PHY-CCA.indication(BUSY, {secondary4}), or PHY-CCA.indication(BUSY, {secondary8}) until the end of the duration indicated by the PPDU or until all conditions above are no longer satisfied.
 Additionally, for both type 1 and type 2 channels, the device shall issue a PHY-CCA.indication(BUSY, {primary1}) if any received signal in the primary 1 MHz channel exceeds the CCA-ED threshold of –75 dBm within a period aCCATime.

 Clause 24 (and later if same)